apioo/psx-json/README.md

 ### RPC Server

-The following example shows a super simple JSON RPC server using the plain PHP.
+The following example shows a super simple JSON RPC server using plain PHP.
-But it is also easy possible to integrate the server into an existing framework.
+It is also easy possible to integrate the server into any existing framework.

 ```php
 <?php